ut-ras/Rasware/README.md

 -------------

 ### Install Dependencies ###
+0. Before we do anything else, run this in your terminal if you're running Marericks or newer (macOS 10.9+) and haven't already done this:

+    ```bash
+        xcode-select --install
+    ```

 1. Install Homebrew: [link](http://brew.sh) (Installation instructions are at the bottom of the page.)
 2. Install OpenOCD through Homebrew in a terminal.